 How Are Cataracts Diagnosed?

 Your eye doctor can diagnose cataracts during an eye exam.
-A regular eye exam can uncover signs of cataracts, and your doctor will likely recommend a dilated eye exam to confirm a cataracts diagnosis.
+A regular eye exam can uncover signs of cataracts, and your doctor will likely recommend a dilated eye exam to confirm a cataract diagnosis.

 Your doctor will dilate your pupil using eye drops during a dilated eye exam.
 Pupil dilation helps your doctor examine structures inside your eye, including the lens.
 If your doctor discovers signs of cataracts, they may recommend surgery.